Maintain our roads while keeping them private!

 All parcels of land that will benefit from the road improvements will be assessed a tax by the county on the annual tax bill.
 All parcels will be affected, even parcels with no homes or improvements on them.
 Empty parcels will pay the same amount as parcels with homes.
 Government-owned parcels, county water parcels, and BLM land will not be taxed.
 A 2.5-acre parcel will be assessed at the same cost as a 5-acre parcel.
 People who own multiple parcels will have a vote for each parcel affected by this improvement initiative.
 Only private citizens who own a parcel of land that will benefit from the road improvements will get a ballot mailed to them during a special election.

 Before a single penny is spent, we must first figure out if there is a majority of folks who want to proceed.
 The county will not get involved unless a majority of people think it is a good idea.
 We then need to decide the boundaries of the road improvement district.
-The more parcels that are included, the less expensive it becomes for all of us.
+The more included parcels, the less expensive it becomes for all of us.
 Once the boundaries are set, the county will give a “rough draft and cost” of what it could look like.
 Depending on cost, we would have to decide how many times a year the roads are graded.
 The residents make that choice based on cost.
 For example, six times a year will cost more than two times a year.
-Black top costs more than grading, etc.....
+Blacktop costs more than grading, etc.....
 If we have a majority of people who want to pursue this, we will need to raise a deposit for the county of $2,500.
 Upon receipt of that deposit, the county special districts department will figure out the final prices and present us with multiple options.
-At that point we need to choose an option and pay an additional $2500 for the mail in ballot election to all parcel owners.
+At that point, we need to choose an option and pay an additional $2500 for the mail-in ballot election to all parcel owners.
 If the election is successful, the $5000 is refundable.
 If we are not successful, the county will not return the money.
-They use it to pay for all the time they spent doing research etc. Final costs should be somewhere between $50.00 and $150.00 per year per parcel.
+They use it to pay for all the time they spend doing research etc. Final costs should be less than $20 per month per parcel.
 The more parcels, the lower the cost for each one.

 Please reach us at if you cannot find an answer to your question.